AlaaElden98/CollegeSystem/README.md

 ## Recording desires and choose department (Stable)

-* this is the most important part on the application.
+* this is the most important part of the application.

-1 - using dynamic recyclerview that can allow user to drag and drop , UP and Down to arrange his desires by modern way.
+1 - using dynamic recyclerview that allows user to drag and drop , UP and Down to arrange his desires by modern way.

-2 - Before click on the button we fetch his degree at high school And choose the appropriate department.
+2 - Before clicking the button we fetch his degree at high school And choose the appropriate department.

-3 - after this when he click on the same button , send him to fragment contain information about his department.
+3 - after this when he clicking the same button , we send him to fragment contain information about his department.

 <img width="250" alt="portfolio_view" src="https://user-images.githubusercontent.com/48976562/74085540-79546780-4a82-11ea-8421-c2c2620a0b4f.jpg">